Motorcycle Accident Lawyers in Louisville, Kentucky

 - Seek medical treatment as needed.
 Your health is the first priority.

 - Contact an Louisville motorcycle accident attorney who can help with dealing with your own insurance company as well as the insurance company for the at-fault driver.

 Why do I need a Louisville motorcycle accident lawyer after case?

 Being involved in a motorcycle accident is a little bit different than being involved in a traditional automobile wreck.
-Although your primary focus, like other drivers, is on healing, the insurance claims process is confusing and burdensome for motorcyclists, too.
-Having a Louisville motorcycle accident lawyer on your side that is knowledgeable about the substantive laws and procedural rules to effectively litigate your case will allow you to focus on healing instead of fighting with an insurance company.
+Although your primary focus, like other drivers, is on healing, the insurance motorcycle accident claims process is confusing and burdensome for motorcyclists, too.
+Having a Louisville motorcycle accident lawyer on your side that is knowledgeable about the substantive laws and procedural rules to effectively litigate your motorcycle accident case will allow you to focus on healing instead of fighting with an insurance company.

 How do I prove it was the other driver’s fault?

 As your Louisville motorcycle accident attorneys, we will be able to help you with the legal proof required to show fault.
-You can help by: cooperating with the 911 operator and investigating officer, by taking pictures and/or video of the scene of the wreck, and by obtaining contact information and descriptions from any witnesses to the wreck and asking them to share their observations with the investigating officer.
+You can help by: cooperating with the 911 operator and investigating officer, by taking pictures and/or video of the scene of the motorcycle wreck, and by obtaining contact information and descriptions from any witnesses to the wreck and asking them to share their observations with the investigating officer.